A practical playbook for faculty, staff, and administrators — 2026 edition

 Design context for an AI safety assistant in science labs.
 Include safety protocols, equipment knowledge, and emergency procedures.

-A systematic approach to designing educational AI contexts that are Comprehensive, Learner-centered, Ethical, Adaptive, and Reliable.
+A systematic approach to designing AI contexts for college use that are Comprehensive, Learner- and user-centered, Ethical, Adaptive, and Reliable.
+CLEAR was originally framed for teaching, and it works equally well for advising bots, helpdesk co-pilots, and accreditation drafting.

 C